Rush Limbaugh, an excellent role model for the youth of America, well-known and well-loved and mightily feared.

 Paul Shanklin portrays Al Gore.

-That's Al Gore Ball of Fire, take off on Johnny Cash Ring of Fire, Paul Shanklin, the vocal portrayal there of the eco warrior Al Gore.
+That's Al Gore, Ball of Fire, takeoff on Johnny Cash Ring of Fire, Paul Shanklin, the vocal portrayal there of the eco-warrior Al Gore.

-He's uh he's in Washington.
+He's in Washington.

-He told U.S. Representative Joe Barton of Texas, a Republican, and the former Speaker Dennis Haster on Monday today, it becomes evident that while discussing climate, we are not witnessing a clash of views about the environment.
+He told U.S. Representative Joe Barton of Texas, a Republican, and the former Speaker Dennis Hasterd on Monday today, it becomes evident that while discussing climate, we are not witnessing a clash of views about the environment.

-He is exactly right as I have been trying to warn everybody.
+He is exactly right, as I have been trying to warn everybody.

-Global warming is not about science, it's not about saving the planet, it's about taking away people's freedom and getting them to go along with it on the basis of guilt, the fact that they have sinned in destroying the climate and killing the polar bears, so you'll give up your freedom, make modifications in your guilty lifestyle, raise taxes that you will pay, gladly so, just to feel better about yourselves.
+It's about taking away people's freedom and getting them to go along with it on the basis of guilt, the fact that they have sinned in destroying the climate and killing the polar bears.

-As someone, this is this is Vaslav Klaus.
+As someone, this is Vaslav Klaus.

 As someone who lived under communism for most of my life, I feel obliged to say that the biggest threat to freedom, democracy, the market economy, and prosperity at the beginning of the 21st century is not communism or its various softer variants.